ZexinChen/AlphaTracker/Manual/Colab.md

 ## An Important Notice Before You Continue:

 The training of AlphaTracker requires human annotated data.
+Depending on whether your videos resemble ours, you may choose one of the following approach:

 ### Train with your own annotated data: